The Irular

 INTRODUCTION:

-A twelve acre forested campus with residential and office buildings, thanks to funding from Womankind Worldwide, Oxfam, Action Aid and others.Creation of effective leaders among Irula women, through awareness workshops and training programmes.The first generation of (22) Irula college students, is bravely facing the social challenges of classroom and hostel life!The Irula projects are an example of how conservation can go hand in hand with social upliftment.
+A twelve acre forested campus with residential and office buildings, thanks to funding from Womankind Worldwide, Oxfam, Action Aid and others.Creation of effective leaders among Irular women, through awareness workshops and training programmes.The first generation of (22) Irular college students, is bravely facing the social challenges of classroom and hostel life!The Irular projects are an example of how conservation can go hand in hand with social upliftment.

 img